 |Design & Analysis of Quasi-Experiments for Causal Inference|

-Must complete all courses listed for the Post–MA track and
+Must complete all courses listed for the Post–MA pathway and

 |COUN PSY 800||Theories of Counseling||3|